jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 (Figure 73\).
-And while we saw very little change in Espionage threat actors, we did see a slight uptick in financially motivated attacks.Figure 72\.
-Top Actions in Public Administration industry breaches
+And while we saw very little change in Espionage threat actors, we did see a slight uptick in financially motivated attacks.
+Figure 73\.
+Top External actor varieties in Public Administration industry breaches (n\=305\)
-(n\=1,088\)Figure 71\.
+Figure 71\.
 Top Malware varieties in
-Public Administration industry breaches (n\=243\)Figure 73\.
-Top External actor varieties in Public Administration industry breaches (n\=305\)2024 DBIR Industries71Retail NS
+Public Administration industry breaches
-C
-AI5
-4

-4
+(n\=243\)
+Figure 72\.
+Top Actions in Public
+Administration industry breaches
+(n\=1,088\)
+72
+Retail
+NAICS
+4445
+Frequency
+725 incidents,
+369 with confirmed
+data disclosure
+Top patterns
+System Intrusion,
+Social Engineering
+and Basic Web
+Application Attacks
+represent 92% of
+breaches
+Threat actors
+External (96%),
+Internal (4%)
+(breaches)
+Actor motives
+Financial (99%),
+Espionage (1%)
+(breaches)
+Data
+compromised
+Credentials (38%),
+Other (31%),
+Payment (25%),
+System (20%)
+(breaches)
+What is the
+same?
+The three attack
+patterns not only
+remained consistent
+but are even in
+the same ranked
+order as last year.
+Threat actors with a
+Financial motivation
+continue to target
+this sector.
+Summary
+While this industry is usually the place where we see Payment card data stolen, the focus of the threat actors has shifted to Credentials.
+Pretexting is also increasing, while
+Phishing has dropped.
+Denial of
+Service attacks remain a problem for Retail organizations, causing disruption to their ability to serve their customers and make sales.
-4The Retail sector is where we often find Magecart threat actors.
+The Retail sector is where we often find Magecart threat actors.
 They are particularly skilled at inserting malicious code into the e\-commerce sites of